givingjar/blog.givingjar.org/_posts/2016-05-25-charity-spotlight-lansing-makers-network.md

 The members of the Lansing Makers Network are always happy to help out wherever they can, but Brian thinks some reorganization is due.
 He would particularly like to give volunteers more specific roles.
 This would allow their organization to better focus on areas such as new classes, fundraising, and spreading the word.

 Thinking really big, the group would also love to start a Capital City Maker Faire.
-There are many other groups in Lansing that would like to see this happen, too, but coordination of this magnitude will be tricky.
+There are many other groups in Lansing that would like to see this happen too, but coordination of this magnitude will be tricky.

-![][5]
+![][10]

 ## For Nonprofits